LucasLeRay/personal-website/src/articles/aws-comprehend-opinion-analysis.md

 500 million.

 It's the number of tweets posted per day, 50,000 new since you read this article.
-Most of them are useless advices from me:
+Most of them are random congratulations from me:

 https://twitter.com/Lucas_Le_Ray/status/1246338630672474112